cs3org/OCM-API/IETF-OCM-IP.md

 Server is responsible for, which integration mode(s) to use, and, for Provisioned Integration, the base URL of the Integration API of the Protocol Server (referred to as `{integrationAPI}` below).
-For Introspected Integration, additionally the domain of the Protocol Server, used to verify its introspection requests.
+For Introspected Integration, additionally the Protocol Server's JWKS URL (referred to as `{protocolServerJwksUri}` below) and domain, used to verify its introspection requests.
 * On the Protocol Server: the domain(s) of the paired OCM Server(s) and the integration mode(s) permitted for each.
 The Protocol Server MUST maintain an allowlist of paired OCM Server domains, MUST reject